Engineering Technology Course Descriptions

 - Perform basic qualification and selection of polymer materials.

-ETEC 199: Special Projects in Engineering Technology
+ETEC 199: Special Project: Engineering Technology

 Credits: 1.0 to 5.0For projects in Engineering Technology.
 Credit available with approval.
 For information contact the Department Head.